Where These Star Trek Stars Are Buried

 Grace Lee Whitney (Yeoman Janice Rand)

+Grace Lee Whitney may have appeared in just eight episodes of "Star Trek's" first season, but as Yeoman Janice Rand, she figured prominently in some of the show's most memorable stories.
 However, Whitney's early exit from "Star Trek" is one of the most notorious controversies in the series' history.
-According to "Inside Star Trek: The Real Story," Whitney, under pressure to maintain her figure and embroiled in tumultuous relationships, turned to alcohol and diet pills.
-Ultimately, Whitney's struggles with substance abuse resulted in her dismissal from the series.
+Whitney, under pressure to maintain her figure and embroiled in tumultuous relationships, turned to alcohol and diet pills.
+Ultimately, Whitney's struggles with substance misuse resulted in her dismissal from the series.
 Her character was written out of the show because her presence precluded Kirk from pursuing other romantic interests.

-In her memoir, "The Longest Trek," Whitney describes a sexual assault she suffered at the hands of an unnamed executive as precipitating her exit from "Star Trek" and her descent into addiction.
+In her memoir, "The Longest Trek," Whitney describes a sexual assault she suffered at the hands of an unnamed executive as precipitating her exit from "Star Trek" and her addiction issues.
 "I tried to do what he wanted me to, so I could get it over with," Whitney wrote.
 "I knew, deep down inside, that I was finished on 'Star Trek.'
 At that moment, however, I didn't care about that. ...
 The only thing that mattered was getting out of that room alive."

 Whitney eventually overcame her demons to become a popular figure at "Star Trek" conventions in the 1980s.
-She also returned for four "Star Trek" films and appeared as Rand in a 1996 episode of "Star Trek: Discovery."
+She also returned for four "Star Trek" films and appeared as Rand in a 1996 episode of "Star Trek: Voyager."
+Whitney died of natural causes aged 85 at her home in Coarsegold, California, on May 1, 2015.
+She was cremated and her ashes are in the possession of her family.

-Majel Barrett (Nurse Christine Chapel/Lwaxana Troi)
+Majel Barrett (Nurse Christine Chapel/ Lwaxana Troi)

 Nobody was closer to "Star Trek's" creator Gene Roddenberry and his legacy than his wife, Majel Barrett.
 Known as the "First Lady of Star Trek," Barrett met her future husband in the early 1960s when she was an up-and-coming actress.
 The pair became friends, and Roddenberry would cast her in a guest role on his TV military drama "The Lieutenant."
-As detailed in "Star Trek Creator," Roddenberry was still married to his first wife, Eileen, when he began a romantic relationship with Barrett in 1962.
+Roddenberry was still married to his first wife, Eileen, when he began a romantic relationship with Barrett in 1962.
 The couple married in 1969.

-William Campbell (Trelane/Commander Koloth)
+William Campbell (Trelane/ Commander Koloth)

-William Campbell was a familiar face to TV viewers and movie audiences long before portraying two of "Star Trek"'s most iconic villains.
-As detailed by StarTrek.com, Campbell appeared alongside Elvis Presley in the singer's 1956 film debut "Love Me Tender," starred in director Francis Ford Coppola's first feature film "Dementia 13," and played a supporting role in the 1964 Bette Davis thriller "Hush...
-Hush, Sweet Charlotte."
+William Campbell was a familiar face to TV viewers and movie audiences long before portraying two of the most iconic villains in "Star Trek."
+Campbell appeared alongside Elvis Presley in the singer's 1956 film debut "Love Me Tender," starred in director Francis Ford Coppola's first feature film "Dementia 13," and played a supporting role in the 1964 Bette Davis thriller "Hush...Hush, Sweet Charlotte."

-In his first appearance in the episode "The Squire of Gothos," Campbell played Trelane, a powerful alien in the guise of a foppish 18th century English dandy who hopes to add the Enterprise and its crew to his collection of artifacts.
-Campbell exercises both his comedic and dramatic chops as the impetuous squire who is revealed to be the misbehaving child of two non-corporeal beings in the episode's climax.
+In his first appearance in the episode "The Squire of Gothos," Campbell played Trelane, a powerful alien in the guise of a foppish 18th-century English dandy, who hopes to add the Enterprise and its crew to his collection of artifacts.
+Campbell exercises both his comedic and dramatic chops as the impetuous squire, who is revealed to be the misbehaving child of two non-corporeal beings in the episode's climax.
+Campbell returned in the fan-favorite second season episode "The Trouble With Tribbles" as Klingon Commander Koloth.
+Campbell reprised the role in the 1994 "Star Trek: Deep Space Nine" episode "Blood Oath," in which he appeared with original series Klingons Kor (John Colicos) and Kang (Michael Ansara).

 Roger C. Carmel (Harcourt Fenton Mudd)